Vincibean/Vincibean.github.io/posts/2024-09-23-Coreboot-on-Lenovo.markdown

 sudo apt install flashrom
 ```

-Use flashrom to probe the chip and make sure it is connected
+Use flashrom to probe the chip and make sure it is connected.
 Use the -c option to specify your flash chip.
-Make sure to enter everything between the quotes
+Make sure to enter everything between the quotes:

 ```bash
 flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=512 -c "W25Q32BV/W25Q32CV/W25Q32DV"